-In January 2000 Darius International, Inc., a wholly owned subsidiary of The Quigley Corporation, was formed as a means of introducing new products to the marketplace.
-Additionally, effective July 1, 2000, the Company acquired a 60% ownership position in Caribbean Pacific Natural Products based in Orlando, Florida.
+In January 2000, Darius International Inc., a wholly owned subsidiary of The Quigley Corporation, was formed as a means of introducing new products to the marketplace.
+On January 2, 2001, the Company acquired certain assets and assumed certain liabilities of a privately held company involved in the direct marketing and distribution of health and wellness products, this entity is a wholly owned subsidiary of Darius International Inc. and is based in Alpine, Utah.
+Additionally, effective July 1, 2000, the Company acquired a 60% ownership position in Caribbean Pacific Natural Products, Inc., based in Orlando, Florida.